nanqiaobei/Learning-to-do-papers/README.md

 # Learning to analyze &write papers:
-*we want to learn analyse data and analyse experiment,learn to analyse method and experience to improve ourself,so in this project ,we collect some paper that fouces on analyse model,experiment or data  to gain some knowledge or some useful conclusion*<br/>
+*I want to learn how to analyze data and analyze experiments, to accumulate relevant experience to improve my analytical ability, so this project mainly focuses on collecting articles that focus on analysis, such analysis articles are mainly to discover problems, or discover phenomena or discover knowledge, and finally come to some useful conclusions.*<br/>

 ## 1.1Analysing model
-*this section paper focuse on analysing model to find model disadvantage，and proprose new method to improve it*<br/>
+*this section paper focuses on analysing model to find model disadvantage，and proprose new method to improve it*<br/>
 1.**Decoupling Representation and Classifier for Long-Tailed Recognition  Kang B, Xie S, Rohrbach M, et al.arXiv preprint arXiv:1910.09217,2019.CVPR** [[paper](https://arxiv.org/pdf/1910.09217.pdf)] [[code](https://github.com/facebookresearch/classifier-balancing)]<br/>

 2.**BBN: Bilateral-Branch Network with Cumulative Learning for Long-Tailed Visual Recognition  Zhou B, Cui Q, Wei X S, et al.//Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2020: 9719-9728.** [[paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Zhou_BBN_Bilateral-Branch_Network_With_Cumulative_Learning_for_Long-Tailed_Visual_Recognition_CVPR_2020_paper.pdf)] [[code](https://github.com/megvii-research/BBN)] <br/>